 - The unit shown was as recorded, we are aware that a number of personnel moved during their tour in theatre – this list records the unit through which they were paid.

-We welcome feedback on any errors and ask that you show photocopied proof of your request for changes e.g. discharge papers, birth certificate for names etc. Please send any requests for change through the Vietnam War Oral History Project: firstname.lastname@example.org or to Mrs Sandy Hayes, PO Box 175, Masterton 5840, New Zealand.
+We welcome feedback on any errors and ask that you show photocopied proof of your request for changes e.g. discharge papers, birth certificate for names etc. Please send any requests for change through the VietnamWar.govt.nz website: firstname.lastname@example.org or to Mrs Sandy Hayes, PO Box 175 Masterton 5840 New Zealand.

-Notes by the Editor:
+Notes by the Editors:

-- Strictly speaking ‘citations' are drawn up for bravery and gallantry while on operations e.g. Military Cross (MC), Distinguished Conduct Medal (DCM) etc. The award of an ‘Honour' e.g. an MBE is usually based on a ‘statement of Service', a ‘Recommendation' or on ‘Biographic Notes'.
-For ease of reference by families, these are all shown as ‘citations'.
+- Generally, ‘citations' are drawn up for bravery and gallantry while on operations e.g. Military Cross (MC), Distinguished Conduct Medal (DCM).
+The award of an ‘Honour' e.g. an MBE is usually based on a ‘statement of Service', a ‘Recommendation' or on ‘Biographic Notes'.
+For ease of reference by families, we have shown all awards as ‘citations'.

-We would like to point out that in the past NZ Defence Dept did not make it a standard practice to present a written copy of these citations to the recipients.
+- For some years, there has been little information available on what the individual citations said.
+In the past, the New Zealand Defence Department did not make it a standard practice to present a written copy of these citations to the recipients.
 The recipients may have seen a signal, heard it read out on a Unit Parade, or partly listened while nervously standing in the Governor General's residence before the medal presentation – but most recipients and their families still do not have a copy in writing.

-Finally, we have cross-referenced the names of the men wounded and killed where those actions are cited in the gallantry award citations (MC, DCM, MM, and MID's).
+- We have cross-referenced the names of the men wounded and killed where those actions are cited in the gallantry award citations (MC, DCM, MM, and MID's).
 We have done this deliberately to remove the anonymity associated with the convention of citation wording.
 Where further information is available on the incident/s from Regimental Histories, we have added these as additional notes so the families can understand some of the circumstances leading up to the action and the names of those men who were directly involved.